Temporary Skills Shortage visa Australia

 These visa holders may not be eligible for Permanent Residence under the Employee Nominated Scheme (ENS) or the Regional Sponsored Migration Scheme (RSMS), as the work experience requirement of 3 years will apply from March 2018.

 All applicants will need to meet English Language requirement, IELTS (or equivalent test) score of 5 overall with a minimum of 4.5 in each band.
-The English language salary exemption threshold (salary over $96,400) will be removed from July 2017.

 The existing genuine temporary entrant requirement will also remain plus a police check.
 The Department of Immigration and Border Protection will collect Tax File Numbers and data will be matched with the Australian Tax Office’s records.